Diffusion Model's Generalization Can Be Characterized by Inductive Biases toward a Data-Dependent Ridge Manifold: Experimental Details

 \subsection{Two Points in 2D Plane}

-\textbf{Model Architectures} \begin{itemize} \item \textbf{RFNN:} Our RFNN model strictly follows the architecture defined in Eq. \eqref{eq:RFNNformula}, with a model width of $p=2000$ and a temporal embedding dimension of $K_t=128$. \item \textbf{MLP:} We employ a two-layer MLP for $f(\mathbf{x}, t)$.
-The scalar $t$ is first transformed via a sinusoidal embedding of dimension $32$.
-This embedding is concatenated with the input $\mathbf{x} \in \mathbb{R}^2$, passed through a hidden layer of 128 units with ReLU activation, and finally projected to $\mathbb{R}^2$. \end{itemize}
+\textbf{Model Architectures} Our RFNN model strictly follows the architecture defined in Section \ref{sec:prelim}, with a model width of $p=2000$ and a temporal embedding dimension of $K_t=128$.

-\textbf{Training and Loss Computation} For the RFNN with width $p=2000$, we optimize the model via gradient descent for $10^7$ epochs with a learning rate of $5 \times 10^{-4}$.
-For the MLP, we trained for $3 \times 10^4$ epochs with a learning rate of $1 \times 10^{-4}$.
-Both models share the same optimizer (Gradient Descent, performed using the full-batch SGD optimizer in PyTorch) and loss function \eqref{eq:DMM}.
+\textbf{Training and Loss Computation} We optimize the model via gradient descent for $10^6$ epochs with a learning rate of $0.005$.
+The gradient descent is performed using the full-batch SGD optimizer in PyTorch and loss function \eqref{eq:DMM}.
 We numerically evaluate the integral in the loss function \eqref{eq:DMM} using the trapezoidal rule with 2,000 discretization points.

 \textbf{SDE and Sampling Details} We model the diffusion process using a stochastic differential equation (SDE) with a drift coefficient of $f(x,t) = -x$ and a constant diffusion coefficient of $g(t) = \sqrt{2}$.
 For generation, we employ the Euler-Maruyama sampler with $N=1000$ discrete time steps.
 The time schedule follows a geometric progression decaying from $T=10$ down to $\delta = t_{min}=10^{-3}$.
 Specifically, the time points are defined as $t_i = T \cdot (t_{min}/T)^{i/N}$ for $i=0, \dots, N$.